 It may interest you to know that since 2008 Quebec is the only province in Canada where snow tires are mandatory.
 In Quebec, from December 1st until March 15th, all passenger vehicles and taxis must be equipped with winter tires.
 Those that are not equipped with winter tires can pay fines ranging from $200 to $300, plus costs.
 In New Brunswick, mandatory winter tire regulations only apply to school buses and in British Columbia chains are required on tires on certain mountain roads and highways.
 The rest of the provinces do not require the change over to winter tires but they, along with the tire industry, provide recommendations to drivers.

 The recommendations state that once the temperature dips below 7 degrees Celcius it is advisable to change tires.
 At that temperature (or below), the rubber used for summer tires does not grip the road as well in colder temperatures.

 Are you paying the best price for car insurance?

 Can I get a discount on car insurance with winter tires?

 In Ontario, the former Liberal government passed a law stating that all insurance companies must offer some form of a discount on auto insurance when using winter tires.
 The discounts began in 2016.
-Car insurance discounts vary and generally come in the range of between 3 and 5 percent.
-The province only mandated that a discount is offered however it did not set what the discount on car insurance rates should be; therefore it pays to shop around for a variety of car insurance quotes.
+Ontario car insurance discounts vary and generally come in the range of between 3 and 5 percent.
+The province only mandated that a discount is offered however it did not set what the discount on car insurance rates should be; therefore, it pays to shop around for a variety of car insurance quotes.